fahimewcs/Mindmap_TestCase/README.md

 # Mindmap_TestCase
-This mindmap shows some test case scenario of those website.
+These mindmap shows some test case scenario of those websites.